lhypds/liveboard/README.md

 Setup & Run
 -----------

-First, fillup the `.env` file.
+First, fillup the `board.config.json` file.

-`.env`
-`COMPONENTS_GIT_URL` is the git url of the liveboard modules.
+`componentsGitUrl` is the URL of the git repository that contains the modules.
-If not set and components folder not exist, it will pull the [liveboard-mod](https://github.com/lhypds/liveboard-mod) template repository.

 Run
 `./setup.sh`